rust-lang/rfcs/text/0000-hidden-impls.md

 Allow a visibility modifier on a `trait` implementation such that:

-+ it is public wrt. coherence and overlap,
++ it is public wrt. coherence and overlap
-+ it is not usable in contexts it which it is *hidden* in.
++ it is not usable in contexts where it is *hidden* (not visible)

 An example: